On classification of continuous first order theories: Strict Order Property

+(iv) Alternatively, if \(\phi(x,y)\) satisfies the conditions in Definition~\ref{SOP-definition} for some \(\epsilon>0\), then using compactness the following formula implies \(SOP_n\) (for all \(n \geq 3\)):

+(v) In \cite{K5}, we introduced a weak version of \(SOP\) for continuous logic (denoted by \(wSOP\)) and showed that a variant of Shelah's theorem holds using this notion.
+This result is not a perfect analogy of Shelah's theorem as the notion \(wSOP\) is stated by a sequence of formulas, but not only one formula.
+(Notice that the notion \(wSOP\) is strictly weaker than \(SOP\) as in Definition~\ref{SOP-definition}.)
+It is easy to verify that any alternative of \(SOP\) for continuous logic should be stronger than the notion \(SOP\) introduced in this article, as we use continuous quantifiers and the finer structure of continuous models.

+(vi) In a recent paper \cite{KP-random}, it was shown that the Shelah theorem holds for randomization theories, as continuous theories, if Definition~\ref{SOP-definition} is considered for $SOP$ in continuous logic.
+This is another confirmation of the suitability of this notion. \end{Remark}

-\begin{Definition} {\em (i) We\footnote{The terminology was brrowed from \cite{Baldwin-report}.} say that {\em the independence property is uniformly blocked for $\phi(x,y)$ on $(a_i)$,} if there are a natural number $N$ and a set $E\subseteq \{1,\ldots,N\}$ such that for each $i_1<\cdots<i_N<\omega$, and each real numbers $r<s$ the following does not hold
+\begin{Definition} {\em (i) We\footnote{The terminology was borrowed from \cite{Baldwin-report}.} say that {\em the independence property is uniformly blocked for $\phi(x,y)$ on $(a_i)$}, if there is a natural number $N$ such that for each real numbers $r<s$ there is a set $E \subseteq \{1, \ldots, N\}$ (depending only on $r,s$) such that for each $i_1 < \cdots < i_N < \omega$, the following does not hold: